 What Questions Do Suboxone Hotline Operators Ask?

 There is a stigma attached to drug addiction of any type.
-For this reason, many people hesitate to discuss their Suboxone problems with family members and friends.
+For this reason, many people hesitate to discuss their Suboxone usage issues with family members and friends.
 It can be nerve-wracking to call a Suboxone hotline for the first time.
 However, the trained advisors who will answer your call are helpful, compassionate, and non-judgmental.
 If you are nervous about calling, it helps to be prepared with the answers to the most common questions you may be asked:

 • How long have you been using Suboxone?